 - Buddhist Temple

-- Main temple of the capital Angkor Thom
+- The main temple of the capital Angkor Thom

 A visit in Bayon, Angkor Thom